amir1189/bmi/README.md

 # Body Mass Index Calculator

 Features
-1. Give you Accurate readings of your BMI
+1. Gives you Accurate readings of your BMI
 2. Encourages you to keep Healthy yourself
 3. BMI Chart
 4. Unit Conversion facility on single click